Two Easy Fruit Desserts

 Prepare the Nectarine Salad

-• Mix and put it in your fridge.
-Mint will need a little time to impart its flavor to the fruit.
+- Mix and put it in your fridge.
+Mint will need a little time to impart its flavour to the fruit.
 Enjoy.

 Prepare the Pear Salad

-• Add the fruit together in a bowl with a little syrup, mix and reserve in the fridge.
+- Mix the fruit and almond syrup in a mixing bowl, adding a bit of almond syrup, mix, and reserve in the fridge.

-• Just before serving add lightly grilled bits of almonds.
+- Just before serving, add lightly grilled bits of chopped almonds.

 Tried this recipe?Let us know how it was!